Let’s Understand Working Capital in Detail

 Therefore, let’s have a look at the meaning of working capital, its importance and the factors that impact the working capital of your business.

 What is Working Capital?

 Working capital is defined as the excess of current assets over current liabilities.
 It forms a part of the aggregate capital of the business.
 Now, a business needs working capital to fund its short term obligations.
-Typically, firms with optimum level of working capital indicate efficiency in managing its operations.
+Typically, firms with an optimum level of working capital indicate efficiency in managing its operations.
 This further enables the firm to pay for its short-term dues and day-to-day operational expenses.

-Therefore, working capital is a measure of business’ liquidity position, operational efficiency and short-term financial soundness.
+Therefore, working capital is a measure of business’ liquidity position, operational efficiency, and short-term financial soundness.